EyasuTeshome/shifttracker/job-search/peer-interview-practice/interviewers_attention_practice.md

     - The interviewer opens the [following rubric for giving advice](https://docs.google.com/document/d/1y0jfeX1JHPJXrFfvHtVbTd_rVZaPShRbFd1vdTD8oEM/edit#). **You should fill it in during the interview if possible.**
     - The interviewer starts [timer (**7 minutes**)](https://vclock.com/timer/#countdown=00:07:00&enabled=0&seconds=420&title=Peer+interviews+practice&sound=xylophone&loop=1).
     - The interviewer asks the applicant to start the presentation.
-    - During the presentation the interviewer pretends that they do not pay attention.
+    - During the presentation the interviewer pretends that they are not paying attention.
-    - **The applicant's job is to apply the following the guidelines from [Deal with common issues during project presentation: interviewer's attention](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/interviewers_attention_lesson.md)
+    - **The applicant's job is to apply the guidelines from [Deal with common issues during project presentation: interviewer's attention](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/interviewers_attention_lesson.md).
-        - ❣️❣️❣️ **IMPORTANT: the point is not to present the whole project but to practice how to react in case of a specific difficult situation.** ❣️❣️❣️
+        - ❣️❣️❣️ **IMPORTANT: the point is not to present the whole project but to practice how to react in a specific difficult situation.** ❣️❣️❣️
-        - For this exercise purpose - practice all guidelines from the theory lesson even if they are alternatives.
+        - For the purpose of this exercise, practice all guidelines from the theory lesson even if they are alternatives.
     - The interviewer indicates when the time is up**.
         - Do not extend the allocated time as it is important that you practice completing tasks on time, as you will need to in your real interviews.
 3. When all interviews are finished: